 White Pine | 380 lbf |

-Even though Hemlock wood is only slightly harder than Pine, in real-world Hemlock wood is clearly the winner due to its great strengths and superior hardwood qualities.
+Even though Hemlock wood is only slightly harder than Pine, in the real-world Hemlock wood is clearly the winner due to its great strengths and superior hardwood qualities.

 Is Hemlock Harder Than Poplar?